The following is a good description of the Land Northward*:

 Where Was the Hill Ramah?

-If you travel south from Lake Ontario (Sea North) along the Genesse Gorge (East Sea), there is one very prominent hill where Ether could have safely watched undetected – Highland Park in Rochester.
+If you travel south from Lake Ontario (Sea North) along the Genesee Gorge (East Sea), there is one very prominent hill where Ether could have safely watched undetected – Highland Park in Rochester.
 It is located on the eastern side of the Genesee River.

-Therefore, the final Jaredite battle occurred around Rochester not Palmyra.
+Therefore, the final Jaredite battle occurred around Rochester, not Palmyra.

 Local Rochester view: